Buffalo-Ontology-Group/phases-nlp/phases_abstracts_topic_modeling/README.md

 ## Installation

-To get started with the **Topic Modeling on abstracts of research related to PHASES project** project, follow these steps:
+To get started with the **Topic Modeling on abstracts of research articles related to PHASES project**, follow these steps:

 1. Clone the repository: